Charles E W Bean, Diaries, AWM38 3DRL 606/209/1 - July - October 1918 - Part 1

 in getting their objectives.

-N. of Marceleaux in the
+N. of Marcelcave in /

-houses one officier, L/t Dix,
+houses one officer, 2/Lt Dix,

-came on a yard w an ^iron gate,
+came on a yard w an iron gate,

-& a german officer standing just
+& a German offr standing just

 inside.
 He went up to take

-the officer prisoner.
+this offr prisoner.
 The German

-shut the gate & motioned him
+shut / gate & motioned him

 away, speaking in German.